Real Estate Photography That Sells: Tackle Lighting Challenges & Make Every Shot Shine

 “I use two primary lighting techniques”, Dionel shares.
 “First, I bracket, taking 3-4 shots with varying exposures, similar to those who utilize the HDR method of flattening a single image with multiple exposures.
 Instead of layering the photos, I use this technique when half of the room is overexposed while the other half is in harsh shadow”.

-By balancing lighting with studio equipment and supplementing shadows as needed, she achieves a natural look that highlights both the light and dark areas without sacrificing detail.
+By balancing lighting with studio equipment and supplementing shadows as needed, she achieves a natural look that highlights both the light and selected dark areas without sacrificing detail.

 Dionel also uses tilt-shift lenses to correct distortions directly on-site, minimizing the need for post-production fixes.
 “Using the grid feature in the camera helps maintain straight lines and avoid perspective issues,” she adds, emphasizing the importance of precise composition.